Officials: 3 dead after small plane crash in San Antonio

 Officials say three people were killed when a single-engine plane crashed while attempting to land at San Antonio International Airport.

+Three people were killed when a single-engine plane crashed on a city street one block away from a residential area while attempting to land at San Antonio International Airport, authorities said.

-San Antonio Fire Chief Charles Hood says the plane went down around 6:30 p.m.
-Sunday in a commercial district about a mile west of the airport.
-Hood says the plane had taken off from Sugar Land, southwest of Houston, and was headed to Boerne when it experienced engine trouble and diverted to San Antonio.
-Boerne is located about 30 miles north of the city.
+San Antonio Fire Chief Charles Hood said the plane went down around 6:30 p.m.
+Sunday in an area about a mile (1.6 kilometers) west of the airport.
+Hood said the plane had taken off from Sugar Land, southwest of Houston, and was headed to Boerne, about 30 miles (50 kilometers) north of San Antonio, when it experienced engine trouble and diverted to San Antonio.

-Hood says flight logs indicated there were three people on board the aircraft.
+Hood said flight logs indicated there were three people on board the aircraft.
+Authorities have not yet released the names of those killed.

-The Federal Aviation Administration says investigators are heading to the crash site and the National Transportation Safety Board will lead the investigation.

-Officials say no structures were damaged in the crash and no other injuries were reported.
+The Express-News reported that the plane crashed on a street lined with warehouses and several businesses, and apartment buildings and homes are about a block away.

+“As you can imagine, we are very fortunate,” Hood said.
+“This plane could have dropped on (U.S. highway) 281.
+It could have dropped on an apartment complex.”